NHS Forest tree-planting FAQs

 All trees in the bundles this season will be cell-grown.
 These trees will be one-year-old seedlings, which are between 20cm and 60cm in length.
 We choose cell-grown because it is beneficial to the trees to maintain that moist, nutrient rich soil around their roots.
 They’re a bit more robust and therefore happier to wait an extra week before going in the ground than bare-root trees.
 This gives your healthcare sites a bit more flexibility around planting dates.

 We have chosen to supply cell-grown trees as they have a longer shelf life and resilience when planting.
-Despite this we recommend that trees are planted within a week – two weeks at the very most.
+Despite this we recommend that trees are planted within a week or two of receipt.

-All bundles are supplied with biodegradable 60cm spiral guards and 90cm bamboo canes and a mulch mat for each tree.
+All non-hedge bundles are supplied with biodegradable 60cm spiral guards and 90cm bamboo canes and a mulch mat for each tree.
+Our hedge bundles have spirals and canes but do not include mulch mats.

-From the point at which you submit your Tree Planting Agreement and evidence, we have a lead time of around three weeks.
-However, this could be pushed back to fit around your planting schedule.
+From the point at which you submit your tree planting agreement and evidence, we have a lead time of around three weeks.
+However, this can be pushed back to fit around your planting schedule.

-No, our grant conditions mean trees must be planted directly into the earth.
-This is to increase the likelihood of longterm success.
+No, we ask that our trees are planted directly into the ground.
+This is to increase the likelihood of long-term success.
 We want these trees to grow live a long time and to grow to a healthy size so their benefits can be felt as much as possible.

 We will only be able to supply trees during the planting season (November-March).
-There are much higher rates of losses for trees planted outisde of the winter months and we strongly discourage this.
+There are much higher rates of losses for trees planted outside of the winter months and we strongly discourage this.

 Planting Guidelines and Support